openshift/geard/README.md

     $ sudo gear install pmorie/sti-html-app my-sample-service

-to install the public image <code>pmorie/sti-html-app</code> to systemd on the local box with the service name "gear-my-sample-service".
+to install the public image <code>pmorie/sti-html-app</code> to systemd on the local box with the service name "container-my-sample-service".
 The command can also start as a daemon and serve API requests over HTTP (port 8080 is the default):

     $ sudo gear daemon
     2014/02/21 02:59:42 ports: searching block 41, 4000-4099